kuznetsov-radio/gxmodelfitting/README.md

 freqList - array of the emission frequencies, in GHz.<br/>
 bestQarr - array of the obtained best-fit heating rates Q0 at different frequencies.<br/>
 rhoArr, chiArr, etaArr - arrays of the obtained rho^2, chi^2, and eta^2 metrics at different frequencies.
 Note that only one of those metrics (defined by the 'metric' keyword) is actually minimized; two other metrics correspond to the obtained best-fit Q0 values.<br/>
-modImageConvArr - (multi-frequency) map object containing the above-mentioned best-fit model radio maps convolved with the instrument beam.<br/>
+modImageConvArr - if the input is in the form of 2D maps, this is a (multi-frequency) map object containing the above-mentioned best-fit model radio maps convolved with the instrument beam.<br/>
-obsImageArr - (multi-frequency) map object containing the observed radio maps rebinned and shifted to match the best-fit model maps at the corresponding frequencies.<br/>
+obsImageArr - if the input is in the form of 2D maps, this is a (multi-frequency) map object containing the observed radio maps rebinned and shifted to match the best-fit model maps at the corresponding frequencies.<br/>
+If the input is in the form of 1D profiles, the fields modImageConvArr and obsImageArr are lists of structures (in the same format as described above) specifying the model 1D scans and the observed 1D scans rebinned and shifted to match the models, respectively.<br/>
 If the algorithm failed to find the best-fit heating rate at a certain frequency (e.g., the used metric has no minimum within the valid Q0 range, or has more than one local minimum), the corresponding bestQarr, rhoArr, chiArr, and etaArr are set to NaN, and the corresponding image maps contain all zeros.
 Note: the program does not overwrite the existing fit*.sav files.
 If the program is interrupted, on the next launch it will compute the results only for those (a, b) values that have not been processed before.<br/>
 Also, the program creates in the OutDir directory a .sav file with the name starting with 'Summary' and including the used metric, threshold, indicator of the multithermal approach, and (optionally) the ObsDateTime string.
 This .sav file contains the following fields:<br/>
 alist, blist - the input alist and blist parameters.<br/>